Things to Do Before the End of the Tax Year

 ISA’s for your children have a maximum of £4,080 this year.
 Your child can even make pension contributions, so lots of scope to play with.
 Pun intended.

 Salaries and Dividends

 Everyone can earn £11,000 in the current tax year without having to pay any tax and £155 per week (£8,060 per year) without having to make national insurance contributions.
 If you have been dragooning your lovely family to help out in your business, you should pay them a fair rate for their contribution.
-If this is less than or equal to their personal allowance, they will not have to pay any tax but it is a deductible expense for your business.
-This advice may not apply if they have other sources of income so check with your accountant if you are in any doubt.
+If this is less than or equal to their personal allowance, they will not have to pay any tax, but it is a deductible expense for your business.
+This advice may not apply if they have other sources of income.
+Check with your accountant if you are in any doubt.